Is The World Cup Really Worth Hosting?

 The widening economic consensus on the topic is that approaching hosting duties as a financial investment to be followed by commensurable returns is foolhardy, at best.
 Casting an economic eye over the experience of the last few hosts provides ample evidence to support this theory, undermining, in the process, the age-old maxim that economists are simply ‘bad sports’.
 The 2014 world cup in Brazil is perhaps the case in point.
 Four years on from what by footballing standards was a huge success, and the post-festa hangover is still being keenly felt.

 A common counter to this has been that government spending tends to prompt a rise in Gross Domestic Product - a key indicator of national economic performance.
-However, this can often be unevenly felt and short-lived, the effects of little consequence to the median worker.
+However, this can often be unevenly felt and short-lived; the effects of little consequence to the median worker.
 In response to increasing global inequality, the OECD has recently put forward that emphasis is better placed on ‘inclusive growth’; spending that attempts to deliver economic growth whilst fostering widespread and sustained improvements to living standards.
-Sporting infrastructure does not lend itself to this goal.
+Sporting infrastructure is not conducive to this goal.
 Beyond the fact that a stadium is not integral to the fundamental well-being of the common man, they routinely take up scarce and highly sort after real estate.

 Boost to Tourism?